 Bus: Doolin – Cliffs of Moher

 The round trip Doolin to the Cliffs of Moher hike is a fairly long trek.
-Those who are short on time can eliminate the return walk by hopping on the public bus back to the village.
+Those who are short on time can eliminate the return walk by hopping on the public bus back to the village (or vice versa).

 The Doolin – Cliffs of Moher bus is Route #350.
 Fares can be paid with a Leap Card or cash.
-However, be sure to check the schedule in advance, as the buses are fairly infrequent.
+However, be sure to check the schedule in advance, as service is fairly infrequent.

 #2 Take the Ferry from Doolin to Aran Islands